 Here’s a list of non-tracking cat litter that you can get that won’t stick to the paws of your little bundle of joy.

-Another awesome feature of Feline Pine is it doesn’t contain any harmful chemicals or artificial fragrances and it is dust-free.
-It means that you and your feline friend won’t be put at any kind of risk being around this litter and you won’t have to deal with allergies unless one of you is specifically allergic to pine.
+An awesome feature since it is made naturally is it doesn’t contain any harmful chemicals or artificial fragrances.
+It means that you and your feline friend won’t be put at any kind of risk being around this litter, but the sawdust from this litter can become irritating if you don’t clean the litter frequently enough.

 This litter is completely made from pine and nothing else.
 Being made from purely wood, it is environmentally friendly and non-toxic.
 Even though the formula for this natural litter is pretty simple, it still does a good job at controlling odor.